mbernste/mbernste.github.io/_posts/2023-09-04-determinants.md

 Introduction
 ------------

 In the previous post, we [derived the formula](https://mbernste.github.io/posts/determinantsformula/) for the determinant by showing that the determinant describes the geometric volume of the high dimensional parallelepiped formed by the columns of a matrix.
-From this discussion, it might have appeared that the determinant of a matrix _only_ describes volume, but that is not the full story!
+But that is not the full story!

 As with most topics, it helps to view determinants from [multiple perspectives](https://mbernste.github.io/posts/understanding_3d/), which we will attempt to also do here.
 To understand determinants from multiple perspectives, we will also need to view matrices from multiple perspectives.
 Recall from a [previous post](https://mbernste.github.io/posts/matrices/) that there are three perpectives for viewing matrices: